 Below, we explore home care strategies, asthma symptoms in babies, and how doctors diagnose and treat the issue.

-Asthma can be difficult to recognize in babies because it can resemble other respiratory illnesses.
+Asthma-like symptoms can be difficult to recognize in babies.
+They can resemble signs of other issues, including other respiratory illnesses.

 - breathing very fast

-- exaggerated stomach movements, as though the infant is using their stomach muscles to breathe
+- exaggerated stomach movements, as though they are using their stomach muscles to breathe

-- coughing at night or even when performing routine activities
+- coughing at night or when doing everyday things

-- a whistling sound called wheezing that is sometimes audible from far away
+- wheezing, a whistling sound in the chest, that may be audible from far away

-Asthma can closely resemble other medical conditions in babies, such as:
+In babies, asthma can closely resemble other medical conditions, such as: